-48. Timely Use of Funds - Extension
+43. Timely Use of Funds - Extension

-a.
+- a.
 Where a programmed project or project phase will not be ready for allocation as programmed in the current fiscal year, Caltrans shall request an extension of the allocation deadline.
 In the event where a programmed project or project phase is not ready for allocation as programmed in the current fiscal year, Caltrans is prohibited from submitting a SHOPP amendment.

 - b.
-The Commission may allow a one-time extension of up to 20-months for unforeseen and extraordinary circumstance beyond the control of Caltrans and only for the period of delay directly attributed to the extraordinary circumstance.
-Acceptable time extensions are identified as: - Allocation Time Extension - Project Expenditure Time Extension - Contract Award Time Extension - Completion Time Extension - c.
-For right of way support and capital, the Commission may allow a onetime expenditure time extension for an unforeseen and extraordinary circumstance beyond the control of Caltrans and only for the period of delay directly attributed to the extraordinary circumstance. - d.
+The Commission may allow a one-time extension of up to 20-months per unique stage in a project's progress for unforeseen and extraordinary circumstance beyond the control of Caltrans and only for the period of delay directly attributed to the extraordinary circumstance.
+Those stages are identified as:

+- Allocation Time Extension

+- Project Expenditure Time Extension

+- Contract Award Time Extension

+- Project Completion Time Extension - c.
+For Right of Way support, the Commission may allow a one-time expenditure time extension for unforeseen and extraordinary circumstance beyond the control of Caltrans and only for the period of delay directly attributed to the extraordinary circumstance. - d.
 Except for the allocation of funds, the request to extend the deadline for any of the above must be received by Commission staff prior to the expiration date.
 For allocation of funds, the time extension must be approved by the Commission by June 30th of the year the funds are programmed, otherwise the funds will lapse. - e.
 The extension request should describe the specific circumstance that justifies the extension and identifies the delay directly attributable to that circumstance.